dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 :::info 📌

 The new Cloud IDE will be available for General Availability by end of October 2022.
 The new Cloud IDE and includes performance upgrades, ergonomics improvements, and some delightful enhancements!
-Review the [new Cloud IDE features](#ide-features) and check out [what what](URL) to stay up to date with any new enhancements.
+Review the [new Cloud IDE features](#ide-features) and check out [Nate's blog link](URL) to stay up to date with any new enhancements.

 :::